 Today we mourn the lives of our friends, families, and future generations threatened by Trump’s reckless choice to pull the US out of the Paris Climate Agreement.
 While the Agreement is far from sufficient, it represents a necessary lowest bar that has fundamentally shifted what’s possible as we transition away from fossil fuels to a just and sustainable economy.
-We urge you to honor this moment and join us in ritual through #FloodsAndFires.

 The Paris Agreement does not function through legislative force but creates a kind of diplomatic stage.
 Unlike previous attempts at a global climate accord, the Paris Agreement does not bind participating countries to cut greenhouse gas emissions.
 Instead, countries must report back regularly on what they are doing – or not doing – to stave off global climate chaos.
 The Agreement also sets an aspirational target to limit global warming to 2°C and, if possible, 1.5°C. By aligning the focus of businesses, cities, and nations around a common vision of what is possible, the Agreement helps to catalyze tangible transformation in domestic policies.

 We know the Paris Agreement would never be enough to ensure justice for youth and frontline communities.
 But we have plenty of evidence that it’s a platform worth having.

 In early May, Germany broke all records by generating 85% of its electricity consumption from renewable sources.
 Under its Paris Pledge, Germany plans to reduce greenhouse gas emissions 95% by 2050.
 China made a massive commitment, promising to build as much new renewable energy within five years as the entire world produced in 2014.
 Not to be outdone, India followed suit with the same pledge.
 Costa Rica beat everyone by pledging to be entirely carbon neutral in five years.
 And these are just a small sample of the 195 commitments made through the Agreement.